 Final thoughts on Global Education trends

 The impact of the Covid-19 pandemic on global education has changed learning forever.
 Even when the pandemic is finally eliminated, things aren’t going to go back to what you remember as normal.
 Some parents might opt for their children to learn from home on a more permanent basis.
-Remote teaching, Blended learning and Digital literacy courses will take precedent in different levels of education .
+With Ofsted reporting in the UK that over a third of teachers were not confident with Remote teaching, Blended learning and Digital literacy courses will take precedent in many areas of education .

 Our Remote teaching and Blended learning Professional Development course is the perfect option for schools looking to improve online engagement and the digital literacy of their staff.
 Find out more here